Executable Reqmts

 |---|---|

-This is the starting point for iterative development, not a one-shot deployment.
-Each cycle produces a working system your team owns and refines.
+Not a one-shot deployment โ the starting point for iterative development.
+Each cycle produces a working system you own and refine.

 EAI: By-Example Integrations